 In assessing borrowing applications, we use data provided by the borrower in their application, data from leading credit agencies and data suppliers.
 Information supplied by borrowers typically includes: – Statutory Accounts – Management Accounts – Statement of Assets – Additional security details External sources are used to provide information on: – Business Trading History – Business Payment history – Adverse information (CCJs, winding up petitions etc.) – Verification of accounts supplied – Directors associated businesses – Directors Consumer scores – Adverse Media All collected data is assessed by our underwriting team and is used to determine the risk rating of the business.
 Risk ratings on rebuildingsociety.com are between A+ and D; applications below a C are not listed.

 At present, the maximum amount you can lend to a company in any one bid is £2,000.
-Lenders can make multiple bids of £2,000 on applications.
+Lenders can make multiple bids of £2,000 on applications, there is no limit on how much you lend to a single business, however you should consider not lending more than 10% of your net investable assets if you are a restricted / new lender.

 0.5% microloan sale fee When you sell a microloan on the secondary market, there is a 0.5% commission fee based on the outstanding capital, which is payable once your loan part is sold.
 For example, if you sell a loan part with £100 principal remaining, the sale fee would be £0.50 once the loan part sells.
 No charges apply if a loan part is not sold.
 0.1% IF ISA account management fees We charge a monthly account management fee on the first working day of each month.
 This balance will be debited from your available balance.
+Please see our fees page for details on other fees associated with transferring ISA's in and out.
 These are the main fees that lenders should know about, other fees also apply.

 We cannot guarantee that a business will repay its debt.
 However, we credit check potential borrowers and make sure they supply statutory accounts and supporting documentation.
 The discussion tab allows you to put questions directly to borrowers.
 We highly recommend that if you have any questions about the business you are thinking of lending to, that you put these to the borrowers in the forums.
+P2P lending is not covered by the FSCS.
 Read more about the risks of lending to SMEs.

 If a loan request is not 100% fully funded, we do not release the funds raised to the borrower.
 Towards the end of the auction, we contact the borrower or their broker to discuss their options depending on how the loan request has funded.
 Once the auction ends, if the loan request is not 100% filled we can, at our discretion, offer the borrower the option to extend the auction at the current loan request, or alternatively lower the loan request and extend the auction.
 If the applicant wishes to withdraw their request completely, the auction will be cancelled and lender funds will be immediately returned.
 No interest will be earned on bids made where an auction is cancelled or withdrawn.
 If the applicant communicates their desire to extend the auction to try and reach 100% of their funding target, we can offer a one- or two-week extension to the auction.
 We can also, on occasion, reduce the amount requested if the applicant wishes to lower their target to a more achievable amount.
 Whenever an auction is extended or the amount requested is changed, lenders will have the right to cancel any bids made before the change occurred.
 Notice of the change will always be posted on the ‘Loan Updates’ tab of the application page and is also visible via your lender dashboard.
 The update notification post will contain details of how to request a bid cancellation and the deadline for any requests.

-Once the loan has been accepted by the borrower, a standing order will be set up to coincide with the repayment schedule, according to which all payments will be made.
+Once the loan has been accepted by the borrower, a Direct Debit will be set up to coincide with the repayment schedule, according to which all payments will be made.
 Once a loan that you have bids on has been accepted by the borrower you can view the repayment schedule on the borrower’s profile page, so you know when to expect repayments.

 Advanced Lender FAQs